nuodb/nuodb-helm-charts/docs/HowToCertificatesRotation.md

 ## Introduction

 When using TLS encryption, it is necessary to rotate key pair certificates before the certificates expire.
-To avoid downtime, `NuoDB Admin` processes (APs) with the new certificates should be introduced in a rolling fashion.
+To avoid downtime, NuoDB Admin Processes (APs) with the new certificates should be introduced in a rolling fashion.

-This document expands on [Security Model of NuoDB in Kubernetes](./HowtoTLS.md) and explains how to do proper certificate rotation in NuoDB Kubernetes deployments.
+This document expands on [Security Model of NuoDB in Kubernetes](./HowtoTLS.md) and explains how to configure proper certificate rotation in NuoDB Kubernetes deployments.

-> **NOTE**: For information on rotating TLS keys in non-Kubernetes deployments of NuoDB, see [here](https://doc.nuodb.com/nuodb/latest/deployment-models/physical-or-vmware-environments-with-nuodb-admin/domain-operations/enabling-tls-encryption/rotating-key-pair-certificates/).
+> **NOTE**: For non-Kubernetes deployments, see  [Enabling TLS encryption, Rotating TLS Key Pair Certificates](https://doc.nuodb.com/nuodb/latest/deployment-models/physical-or-vmware-environments-with-nuodb-admin/domain-operations/enabling-tls-encryption/rotating-key-pair-certificates/).
-This document expands on the product documentation and is specific to this Helm Chart repository.
+This page expands on the product documentation and is specific to this Helm Chart repository.

 ### Terminology

 - `Key` = a combination of a private key with its corresponding X509 certificate chain.
-These are usually saved in a PKCS12 file such as `nuoadmin.p12`.
+These keys are usually saved in a PKCS12 file such as `nuoadmin.p12`.
-- `NuoDB Admin` = admin interface for domain and database management.
+- `NuoDB Admin` = The administrative interface for domain and database management.
 For information on how to start the NuoDB Admin tier, see [Admin Chart](../stable/admin/README.md).
 - `CA` = Certificate Authority